Almond joy energy bites – perfect bite sized healthy snacks to beat that chocolate craving! Vegan & gluten-free treats ready in less than 10 minutes.

 And end up with grungy energy bites.

 Besides that tiny setback, these little things are pretty darn delicious.
 Remaking them may end in a prettier, more “put-together” appearance, but it has no impact on their taste.
-They are also vegan and gluten-free, with no added sugar.
-So pretty much a win all around.
+And wouldn't you know – they are also vegan and gluten-free!

 Just for the record, given a choice between Almond Joy and Mounds, I would always pick a Mounds bar.
 As a kid I remember picking out that big almond right in the middle of an Almond Joy and throwing it away.
 As a “grown-up” I have developed a certain appreciation for almonds, and they are kind of important here to hold everything together.